angrybacon/doomsday-wiki/markdown/chapters/1/basics.md

 ## Summary

-1. You generally need a card that lets you draw most of your pile.
+1. You generally need a card that lets you draw most of your pile
-2. Lethal Storm via Tendrils of Agony is the most common win condition for the deck.
+2. Lethal Storm via Tendrils of Agony is the most common win condition for the deck
-3. Holding priority when cantripping with LED in play is key, make sure to get into this habit.
+3. Holding priority when cantripping with LED in play is key, make sure to get into this habit

 ## Get Started